 How to get to Al Hirschfeld Theatre

-The Al Hirschfeld Theatre is located at 302 West 45th Street, the same street as the theaters for Come From Away, Dear Evan Hansen and The Lion King.
+The Al Hirschfeld Theatre is located at 302 West 45th Street.
 The easiest way to get there is by taking subway lines A C E. Just get off at 42 St – Port Authority Bus Terminal and you’ll be a 5-minute walk away from the theater.
 If you are already in the Times Square area, you easily walk all the way in less than 10 minutes.
 If you want to grab a bite before the show, I recommend going to Don Antonio’s on 50th Street.
 They offer a wide selection of Italian dishes, but they are best known for their fried-dough pizza!